Icinga/icinga2/doc/2-getting-started.md

   status              | The `status` action checks if Icinga 2 is running.

 By default the Icinga 2 daemon is running as `icinga` user and group using the init script.
 Using Debian packages the user and group are set to `nagios` for historical reasons.

 ### <a id="systemd-service"></a> systemd Service

 Some distributions (e.g. Fedora, openSUSE and RHEL/CentOS 7) use systemd.
-The Icinga 2
-packages automatically install the necessary systemd unit files.
+The Icinga 2 packages automatically install the necessary systemd unit files.

-The Icinga 2 systemd service can be (re)started, reloaded, stopped and also queried for its current status.
+The Icinga 2 systemd service can be (re-)started, reloaded, stopped and also queried for its current status.

     # systemctl status icinga2
     icinga2.service - Icinga host/service/network monitoring system